mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   }
   ```

+## Extensions

-## Extensions - to install
+* to install
   * click the "Extensions" square in the left button strip
     or press ctrl-X (cmd-X)
   * search for a name
   * note the number of downloads and number of stars for each option
   * select one
   * press the "Install" button
   * after it finished, press the "Reload" button
     to use in current session
   * click on name of extension for documentation
+* updates
+  * by default, automatically checks for and installs extension updates

 ## ESLint and TSLint extensions